Prostate

 Parsley - Petroselini - Cut

-Parsley (Petroselinum crispum) is a biennial, winter-hardy herbaceous plant belonging to the lacecap family (Apiaceae).
-It is used extensively in European, American and Middle Eastern cuisine for its fresh taste.
+Parsley (Petroselinum crispum) is a biennial, hardy herbaceous plant from the Apiaceae family.
+The herb is widely used in European, American, and Middle Eastern cuisine for its fresh, aromatic flavor.

-To the ancient Greeks, parsley symbolized joy and was used together with marjoram as a hangover remedy.
-The Romans spread the use of this herb throughout Western Europe.
-In the Middle Ages, parsley served as a vegetable and was grown, among other things, in the imperial gardens of Charlemagne.
+In ancient times, parsley had symbolic meaning.
+For the ancient Greeks, the herb symbolized joy and was frequently used in rituals and traditions.
+The Romans spread the use of parsley throughout Western Europe.
+In the Middle Ages, parsley was eaten and cultivated as both an herb and a vegetable, including in the gardens of Charlemagne.

 Pine (Needles) - Pinus silvestris

-The Scots pine (Pinus sylvestris) belongs to the pine family (Pinaceae) and can reach a respectable age of 200 to 300 years, thanks to its rich resin content.
+The Scots pine (Pinus sylvestris) belongs to the pine family (Pinaceae) and can reach an age of 200 to 300 years.
+This tree is known for its rich resin content and characteristic pine scent.

 €2.00